mcramileux/mcramileux-e-commerce/README.md

 ## Description
 - This is an E-commerce application that runs using the backend packages.
 The stater code has been modified, it just need to configure on working Express.JS API to use Sequelize to interact with a MySQL database.

-- The user can do the following:
+- Using the Insomnia application, the user can test the following routes:
     - GET: to view all categories, products, and tags
     - PUT: to update a specific category, product, and tag
     - POST: to create a new category, product, and tag